 Incogni

 Incogni automatically contacts sites to remove your personal information.
-This service covers all types of data brokers and people search sites and forces them to remove your information by citing international data protection laws.
-Read our full review here.
+This service covers all types of data brokers, and people search sites.
+For now, it’s only available to users in the US, UK, the EU, and a handful of other countries that live under GDPR, UK GDPR, CCPA, PIPEDA, and similar laws.
+Read our full Incogni review here.

-Screenshot of requests made to Incogni to remove personal information from the internetThe service lets you track the progress of each data removal request
+Screenshot of the data removal request progress within the Incogni dasboardThe service lets you track the progress of each data removal request

 DeleteMe

 This service is similar to Incogni, except that DeleteMe also targets search engines.
-Another benefit it has over Incogni is that DeleteMe offers 24/7 live chat and email support, allowing you to get instant help whenever needed.
-However, it’s the far more expensive option.
-Check out our comprehensive review to learn more.
+Another difference is that DeleteMe offers 24/7 live chat and email support, allowing you to get instant help whenever needed.
+However, it’s slightly more expensive and doesn’t offer a monthly option.
+Check out our comprehensive DeletMe review to learn more.

-• Follow the opt-out procedure.
+3. Follow the opt-out procedure.
 These sites nearly always offer procedures to allow consumers to request removal from their database.
-Some sites, like WhitePages, require you to sign in to request deletion, so make sure to use a throwaway email address.
+Some sites, like WhitePages, require you to sign in or provide identification to request deletion (like a photo ID).
+I suggest always using a throwaway email address.

 3. Stop Banks From Sharing Your Data

-Banks collect your financial data, such as income and spending habits.
-They then often share some of this data with their affiliates or third parties, which can lead to unwanted solicitations.
-Fortunately, most banks have an opt-out process.
+Banks collect extensive financial data, such as income and spending habits.
+They then often share this data with affiliates or third parties, which can result in targeted advertising or solicitations.
+Fortunately, most banks allow you to opt out of such practices and are required to do so by law in some jurisdictions.

 4. Opt Out of Marketing Associations and Loyalty Programs